NyanoNyan/Data_Science_-_Analysis_Projects/README.md

 # 4) Decision Trees and Random Forest Project **(Jupyter Notebook)**
 - Data set is from publically available data from LendingClub.com.
 This will include loan data.

+# 4) Data Analysis on Pomodoro data from Forest app **(Jupyter Notebook)**
+- This data set is my own data from https://www.forestapp.cc/.
+- Data from 2016 to 2019 will be used for analysis.
+(Ongoing project)